VictorKazankov/ATE/README.md

     ```
     sudo cmake -DCMAKE_INSTALL_PREFIX=/usr/local -DVHAT_INSTALL_SERVER_SERVICE=ON -P infrastructure/build.cmake
     ```
-1. The deploy package is _VHAT-X.Y.Z.deb_ located in _build-VHAT_2.0-Release_ build root folder.
+1. The deploy package is _VHAT-X.Y.Z.deb_ located in _build-ATE-Release_ build root folder.
 1. You can use _dpkg_ package manager to install this package.
 This command will also replace the previous installation of VHAT:
     ```
     sudo dpkg -i VHAT-X.Y.Z.deb